 It is about control.

-The fourth bill OCEANetwork is tracking is SB 48.
+The fifth bill OCEANetwork is tracking is SB 48.
 In 2021, the Oregon Legislature eliminated all truancy fines except for homeschoolers (see Section 2).
 Here is the justification given.
 Homeschoolers were deliberately left in with the truancy fines.
 SB 48 puts truancy fines back for public school students.
 An alternative is to remove truancy fines for homeschoolers, also.

 OCEANetwork is also monitoring SB 91 (Home-based care for children with disabilities) and SB 577 (When use of force upon minor child or student is justifiable and not criminal) although they are more general parental rights issues.